-No. The limitations period begins from the date that the offence and person responsible for such offence became known.
+No. The limitations period begins from the date that the offence and person responsible for such an offence became or should have become known.
 Proceedings must be initiated within the specified limitations period.

 5.3 Can the limitations period be tolled?
 If so, how?